Maryborough (Qld)

 Employment drivers in Maryborough are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Maryborough in Queensland has a diverse workforce with balanced white and blue collar employment.
+Maryborough in Queensland has a diverse workforce with both white and blue collar jobs.
 Essential services sectors are well represented, with an unemployment rate of 9.0% as of June 2025.

 The area experienced employment growth of 5.4% over the past year.
-As of June 2025, 7,586 residents are employed while the unemployment rate is 5.1%, significantly higher than the Rest of Queensland's rate of 3.9%.
-Workforce participation in Maryborough lags at 42.9%, compared to the Rest of Queensland's 59.1%.
-The dominant employment sectors among residents include health care & social assistance, retail trade, and education & training.
+There are 7,586 residents employed currently, with an unemployment rate of 5.1%, which is higher than the Rest of Queensland's rate of 3.9%.
+Workforce participation in Maryborough lags behind at 42.9%, compared to the Rest of Queensland's 59.1%.
+Health care & social assistance, retail trade, and education & training are the dominant employment sectors among residents.

-Health care & social assistance is particularly specialized with an employment share of 1.3 times the regional level.
-Conversely, construction shows lower representation at 7.2% versus the regional average of 10.1%.
-Many residents commute elsewhere for work based on Census working population data.
-Between June 2024 and June 2025, employment levels increased by 5.4%, labour force increased by 7.4%, resulting in an unemployment rise of 1.8 percentage points.
-In comparison, Rest of Queensland experienced employment growth of 1.8% and a 0.2 percentage point rise in unemployment.
-State-level data to Sep-25 shows Queensland's employment contracted by 0.23%, with the state unemployment rate at 4.2%.
-National employment forecasts from May 2025 project national employment expansion by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+The area specializes in health care & social assistance, with an employment share of 1.3 times the regional level.
+Conversely, construction shows lower representation at 7.2% compared to the regional average of 10.1%.
+Many Maryborough residents commute elsewhere for work based on Census data.
+Between June 2024 and June 2025, employment levels increased by 5.4%, while labour force increased by 7.4%, resulting in a rise in unemployment by 1.8 percentage points.
+National employment forecasts from Jobs and Skills Australia, issued in May 2025, project an expansion of 6.6% over five years and 13.7% over ten years.
 Applying these projections to Maryborough's employment mix suggests local growth of approximately 6.3% over five years and 13.5% over ten years.

 Frequently Asked Questions - Employment